 “A high calibre event with good diversity of sectors/verticals”

-Our next open lab is scheduled for Sydney on 17th May 2018.
-If you would like to be involved or would like more information on a customised critical thinking lab, please contact Jonathan.Durnall@Janellis.com.au or download the Critical Thinking Lab Invite now.
+We are running a schedule of monthly Open Labs in Sydney and are now taking registrations for June, July and August events.
+If you’d like to attend or want more information on a customised critical thinking lab, please contact Jonathan.Durnall@Janellis.com.au or download the Critical Thinking Lab Invite now.